oyorooms/deploy-amppackager-aws/README.md

 Change this according to your setup: `https://s3-ap-southeast-1.amazonaws.com/path/to/certs/fullchain.pem`

 ### Updating the amppackager from it's GitHub repo
-Since this is just a deployment helper, the amppackager tool itself must be updated from it's own GitHub repo.
+Since this is just a deployment helper, it fetches the amppackager tool itself from it's own GitHub repo on each deployment.
 **This should be done to get the updates, but must be tested for compatibity whenever upgraded!**
 ```
 ./scripts/amppkg.sh -g